google/koladata/README.md

 # Koda

-Koda (aka Kola Data) is a Python + C++ library that provides a data representation and domain-specific language (a.k.a DSL) for orchestrating data transformations and computations on the transformed data, which involve structural changes to the data.
+Koda (aka Kola Data) is a Python + C++ library that provides a data representation and domain-specific language (aka DSL) for orchestrating data transformations and computations on the transformed data, which involve structural changes to the data.
 The data can be in the form of protos, tables, interconnected objects, graphs, tensors and more.
 Structural changes include